wessberg/rollup-plugin-ts/README.md

 });
 ```

-### Advanced example of using Typescript, Babel, and Browserslists together
+### Advanced example of using Typescript, Babel, and Browserslist together

 This example shows how you can use this plugin to accomplish quite advanced things: